About our Research

-The research carried out in the "Astrophysical and Cosmological Relativity" which is led by Alessandra Buonanno aims at developing accurate analytical and numerical models of gravitational-wave sources, and uses them to analyse data, improving our ability to extract unique astrophysical and cosmological information from the observed waveforms, and testing Einstein’s theory of general relativity.
+The division "Astrophysical and Cosmological Relativity", led by Alessandra Buonanno, develops accurate analytical and numerical models of gravitational-wave sources, and uses them to analyse data, improving our ability to extract unique astrophysical and cosmological information from the observed signals, and testing Einstein’s theory of general relativity.

 Since 2002, the Albert Einstein Institute has a branch in Hannover.
 In the "Centre for Gravitational Physics" the AEI collaborates closely with the Leibniz Universität Hannover.
 Led by Karsten Danzmann, the division "Laser Interferometry and Gravitational Wave Astronomy" focuses on the development of gravitational wave detectors on Earth as well as in Space.

 Bruce Allen leads the "Observational Relativity and Cosmology" division in Hannover that is engaged in the development and implementation of data analysis algorithms for different gravitational wave sources.
-The division operates the distributed computing project Einstein@Home that analyzes data from the gravitational wave detectors, from various radio telescopes, and from the Fermi Gamma-ray Space Telescope with the support from more than 400,000 citizen scientists worldwide.
+The division operates the distributed computing project Einstein@Home that analyzes data from the gravitational wave detectors, from various radio telescopes, and from the Fermi Gamma-ray Space Telescope with the support from about 470,000 citizen scientists worldwide.

 The AEI in Hannover is also operating the German-British gravitational wave detector GEO600 in Ruthe near Hannover.
 It also plays a leading role in the development of the "Laser Interferometer Space Antenna" LISA, the first laser interferometer in space, and for its technology demonstrator LISA Pathfinder.

-AEI Hannover hosts two independent research groups working on continuous gravitational waves and on binary merger observations and numerical relativity, and on gravitational theory and cosmology.
+AEI Hannover hosts three independent research groups working on continuous gravitational waves, on binary merger observations and numerical relativity, and on gravitational theory and cosmology.